Being a Stay-at-home Mom is a full-time job. And one of the hardest too!

 Your soft skills are defined as your ability to interact and work with others effectively.

-Moms multitask, manage deadlines, mediate disputes – in the process, they are constantly adding to their skill sets.
+Moms multitask, manage deadlines, and mediate disputes – in the process, they are constantly adding to their skill sets.
 Empathy, time management, negotiation – take a moment to recognize and relish your interpersonal skills.

 Most employers today seek clear and well-articulated personality traits that truly show them that you are hire-worthy.
 So it makes absolute sense to dive deep into your strengths and highlight your professional and soft skills on your Linkedin and resumes.